Sefer HaIkkarim: Distinctive features

-Having participated in one of these public disputations, Albo must have become conscious of the embarrassment which the Maimonidean position could not but occasion to the defenders of Judaism.
-In his scheme, therefore, the Messiah is eliminated as an integral part of Jewish faith.
-In its stead he lays stress upon the doctrine of divine justice.

 The title of his book indicates his method at the outset.
 Basic to his investigation is the recognition that "human happiness is conditioned by knowledge and conduct."
 But "human intellect can not attain unto perfect knowledge and ethical conduct, since its power is limited and soon exhausted in the contemplation of the things the truth of which it would find; therefore, of necessity, there must be something above human intellect through which knowledge and conduct can attain to a degree of excellence that admits of no doubt."

 The insufficiency of human intellect postulates the necessity of divine guidance; and thus it is the duty of every person to know the God-given law.
 But to know it is possible only if one has established the true principles, without which there can be no divine law.
 Seeing that on this vital theme there are so much divergence, confusion, and shallowness, Albo resolves to erect a structure for the true religion.